-Week 5 (2/13): Individualized reading week
+Week 5 (2/20): Individualized reading week

-- Reading assignment: Reading assignments for this week will be individualized.
+• Reading assignment: Reading assignments for this week will be individualized.
 Students are responsible for choosing a selection of scholarly work relevant to their proposed research questions.
 At minimum, the amount of reading should be similar to that typically assigned for class.
-Your proposal should specify what you read, and summarize how it has informed your research project.
+Your proposal should specify what you read, and

+- summarize how it has informed your research project.
 Please see me if you would like help choosing materials. - Additional assignment: Paper proposal due. - In-class research forum: Discuss paper proposals together.
 This week, the class meeting will be devoted primarily to the research forum.

-Week 6 (2/20): Suffrage and its limits
+Week 6 (2/27): Gender and welfare